goran-mahovlic/had2019-playground/projects/bootloader/README.md

 print write protection status.
 On last line it will print command that should be copy-pasted or typed to enable write protection.

+It is very important to allows access from JTAG to FLASH in the running bitstream.

+This is done by compiling bitstream with
+"SYSCONFIG MASTER_SPI_PORT=ENABLE" in ".lpf" file and without "USRMCLK" module in ".v" files.

 Tool may complain if FPGA or FLASH is not detected and suggest some fix for a typical cause.